FACTBOX-How Carrefour and Couche-Tard compare

 CARREFOUR

-- Carrefour had a network of 12,775 stores in more than 30 countries as of last September.
-These range from smaller convenience stores in city centres to larger hypermarkets and cash-and-carry outlets aimed at caterers and other small businesses.
+* Stores include convenience stores in city centres, larger hypermarkets, and cash-and-carry outlets aimed at caterers and other small businesses

 COUCHE-TARD

-- Couche-Tard’s worldwide network comprises more than 14,200 stores, many of them roadside outlets that also sell fuel, and the company has a total of about 131,000 employees.
+* Has a worldwide network of more than 14,200 stores, many of them roadside outlets which also sell fuel

 Source: Company websites, Reuters

-$1 = 0.8186 euros $1 = 1.2713 Canadian dollars Compiled by Sarah Morland, Anait Miridzhanian and Tommy Lund Editing by Keith Weir and David Goodman
+$1 = 0.8251 euros $1 = 1.2698 Canadian dollars Compiled by Sarah Morland, Anait Miridzhanian and Tommy Lund; editing by Keith Weir and Jason Neely

 Our Standards: The Thomson Reuters Trust Principles.